Skip to primary navigation Skip to content Skip to footer

 Pour the water (twice the rice volume) and boil over high heat.
 When it starts boiling, reduce to low heat and simmer for about 12 minutes.
 Start tasting the rice.
 Adjust for salt and Piri-Piri now.

-Turn off the heat sprinkle with chopped coriander and parsley.
+Turn off the heat and sprinkle with chopped coriander and parsley.
 Serve immediately.

 Read more: How can I get to Portugal?